 If an employee meets all three of the criteria above, their employer can classify them as exempt and does not have to pay them for breaks and overtime.
 However, the employer must still give exempt employees an unpaid meal break of at least thirty (30) minutes, if they work more than five (5) hours on any given day, unless they work for six (6) hours or less.
 The employer must give them two unpaid meal breaks of at least thirty (30) minutes each, if they work more than ten (10) hours on any given day.

 There are other types of exempted employees, including employees in the computer software field who are paid on an hourly basis, and qualified inside or outside salespersons.
 Some employees are classified differently, and other employees are only partially exempt.
-If you are not sure how you are classified under the California Labor Code, contact our office to make sure you are being treated fairly.
+If you are not sure how you are classified under the California Labor Code, to make sure you are being treated fairly.

 Exempted employees must meet the criteria listed above: minimum salary requirements, specific primary work duties, and the ability to use discretionary judgment.
 Employees are considered nonexempt, if they do not meet these exceptions.
 Most workers in California are nonexempt employees.